ebaker/prism-spotify/README.md

 # README

 ## Overview
-React was used to structure the application as a SWA. jQuery was used in some places for simplicity.
+React was used to structure the application as a single page web application. jQuery was used for request and input processing.

 ## Usage
 ```
-npm install
+$ npm install
-gulp build
+$ gulp build
-open build/index.html
+$ open build/index.html
 ```

 ### Header